 "Protein is important as a building block of the body, as it helps to maintain muscle mass," explains Jinan Banna, nutritionist and founder of Jinan Banna.
 "It has many other functions in the body as well, and is important for weight loss because it helps you to feel full, therefore avoiding overeating."

 But how does protein contribute to weight loss?
-Well, according to a review of studies published in Frontiers in Endocrinology, protein-heavy diets can help us to stay full for longer, use more energy, create lean muscle mass and maintain weight loss for longer periods.
+Well, according to a review published in Frontiers in Endocrinology, protein-heavy diets can help us to stay full for longer, use more energy, create lean muscle mass and maintain weight loss for longer periods.

 In other words, if you eat the same number of calories you do now but increase the amount of those calories coming from protein, you may use more energy and thus lose some weight.

 Another study published in Nutrition Journal found that healthy young women tended to eat fewer snacks between meals when following a high protein diet.
 Plus, the body finds it harder to store protein as fat — so, by eating a diet with more protein, you may find that your body stores less fat over time.

 - Related: Is fiber good for weight loss?

 How much protein should you eat for weight loss?

 There is no set amount of protein recommended for weight loss.
 However, according to a study published in Nutrients where 16 athletes were randomly assigned to two different protein diets (high v, low), findings suggested that eating roughly 1.8-2.9g of protein per kilogram each day improved people's feeling of fullness and therefore contributed to healthier eating and weight loss over time.